Pelvic Floor Physical Therapy After Endometriosis Excision Surgery

 And even after excision surgery removed the endometriosis, my body did not magically know it was safe again.

 That is the part no one really talks about.
 The endometriosis was gone, but the patterns my body had built around it were still there.
 The tension.
 The vigilance.
 The instinct to flinch.
-Surgery cleared the cause, but the body still needed to learn that the threat was over.
+Surgery addressed the disease, but my body still needed to learn that the threat was over.

 Living With Chronic Pain Quietly Rewires the Body